Building the capacity of education professionals to provide disadvantaged children with a high quality education.

-Current Bylaws adopted July 28, 2015
+Current Bylaws adopted December 22, 2017

-ARTICLE I - The Organization
+ARTICLE I - THE ORGANIZATION

-SECTION 1 – Name
+SECTION 1 – NAME

-The name of this organization shall be the National Title I Association, hereinafter referred to in these Bylaws as the Association.
+The name of this organization shall be theNational Association of ESEA State Program Administrators, hereinafter referred to in these Bylaws as the Association.

-SECTION 2 – Purpose
+SECTION 2 – PURPOSE

-The purpose of this Association shall be to study, strengthen, and promote the leadership role of the state coordinator/director/manager of Title l including, but not restricted to, such means as:
+The purpose of this Association shall be to study, strengthen, and promote the leadership role of education professionals working with disadvantaged children and youth including, but not restricted to, such means as:

 a.)
 Exchanging ideas and information among members,